 If the number of users of medical marijuana increases, the demand for products will increase and the Company expects that competition will become more intense, as current and future competitors begin to offer an increasing number of diversified products.
 To remain competitive, the Company will require a continued high level of investment in research and development, marketing, sales and client support.
-We may not have sufficient resources to maintain research and development, marketing, sales and client support.
-We may not have sufficient resources to maintain research and development, marketing, sales and client support.
 We may not have sufficient resources to maintain research and development, marketing, sales and client support efforts on a competitive basis which could materially and adversely affect the business, financial condition and results of operations of the Company.